 When a hurricane is heading in your direction, you have two options: evacuate immediately or shelter in place.
 Most people will make this decision based on what local authorities recommend.

-Plan to evacuate if you’re located in a vulnerable area or live in a home that cannot withstand hurricanes’ violent winds, torrential rains, and dangerous water levels.
+Plan to evacuate if you’re in a vulnerable area that cannot withstand hurricanes’ violent winds, torrential rains, and dangerous water levels.

-It’s essential to be honest about whether or not your home is a safe option.
-Once you are trapped by the high winds and accompanying water, you will not be able to change your mind.
+Being honest about whether or not your business building is a safe option is essential.
+You cannot change your mind once the high winds and accompanying water trap you.
 If you do not evacuate early, there comes the point where any attempt to evacuate only exposes you to greater risk.

 Many have lost their lives by staying in unsafe shelters when they would have survived had they evacuated.
 Our advice: if you are going to evacuate, evacuate early.